margaretmf/margaretmf.github.io/research.md

 Aggressive Behavior
 * Someone's behavior can communicate an issue or need, and be a valuable source of information about their condition.
 The important thing is tot hink about what the behavior is telling you - how can you analyze the behavior and its possible causes or meanings?

-Aggressive, self-injurious behavior - a substitute for communication about psycholgoica symptoms, emotions, or other troublesome situations, like a health problem or pain
+Aggressive, self-injurious behavior - a substitute for communication about psychological symptoms, emotions, or other troublesome situations, like a health problem or pain

 Behavioral Presentation
 * Someone's level of intellectual disability has a significant impact on their expression of underlying emotional states or psychiatric symptoms.